 - Sexually transmitted infections and diseases

 For non-life-threatening issues, such as colds, earaches, allergies, sprains or mild sunburn, Express Care is a great option, especially after hours or on weekends.
 Our three Express Care clinics, located in Eldon, Laurie and Osage Beach, treat patients 3 months of age and older and do not require you to be an established patient for treatment; walk-ins are welcome.
+Plus, all three of our Express Care locations have digital X-ray services.
 These features make our Express Care clinics convenient places to seek treatment when you're here from out of town or unable to see your primary care provider.